Cory Gardner: Abortion

-President Trump
+Donald Trump

 In the 2016 presidential election, Gardner initially endorsed Donald Trump.
 In October, however, after the release of the Access Hollywood tape, Gardner said he would not vote for him, whom he called "a candidate whose flaws are beyond mere moral shortcomings and who shows a disgust for American character and a disdain for dignity unbecoming of the Presidency.
 I cannot and will not support someone who brags about degrading and assaulting women."
 Nevertheless, in the 2020 presidential election, Gardner endorsed Trump.
 Gardner voted with Trump 89% of the time during Trump's tenure as president.
 Gardner tied his 2020 reelection bid to the president.
 Trump's role was seen as posing a dilemma for Gardner; distancing himself from Trump risked angering some Republican voters and donors, but Trump was very unpopular with Democrats and independents.
 A Gardner advertisement on Facebook touting his close relationship with Trump did not run in the state.

 In 2017, Gardner criticized Trump's response to the Unite the Right rally, writing, "Mr. President—we must call evil by its name.
 These were white supremacists and this was domestic terrorism."
 He also differed with Trump on some trade and foreign policy issues.
 In January 2018, he signed a letter urging the president to preserve and modernize the North American Free Trade Agreement.
 In March 2018, he criticized Trump for imposing a 10% tariff on aluminum imports and a 25% tariff on steel imports, arguing that they would lead to a trade war that would threaten the American economy, particularly agriculture.
 "I am concerned that a tariff can result in a tax on the very same people that we are trying to help in this economy," he said.
 In June 2019 Gardner again expressed concern over Trump's threats to impose tariffs on goods entering the United States from overseas.
 He argued that such tariffs would result in "a 1.1% tax increase for the lowest 20% of income earners; a 0.3% increase for those in the middle; and a zero net change for the upper middle class."
 Gardner said that by implementing harsh tariff policies America would be "turning [its] backs on American workers and consumers."